dtamayo/spock/training.md

 cd /path/to/spock/generate_training_data/
 python generate_metadata.py
 ```
+# To regenerate the features we use for SPOCK for each initial condition in our test sets

 For a given function that generates a set of features for a given initial configuration, we have to run a script to generate all those features for all the examples in the training set.

 That script is ``spock/generate_training_data/generate_data.py`` and you specify it by setting runfunc on line 13.
-Here we will use the ``features`` function actually used by SPOCK as well as the ``additional_features`` function we wrote for all the comparisons to previous work in our paper.
-We run
+You can just run the ``features`` function actually used by SPOCK, but if you want to regenerate our figures and do comparisons you also have to run the ``additional_features`` function.
+After editing line 13 to what you want,

 ```shell
 python generate_data.py